Launching the GUI

 - Library: Library specific settings

-- FDR: False Discovery Rate parameters
+- Search: False Discovery Rate and search mode parameters

 - Output: Output report related settings